Enhancement of non-Stabilizerness within Indefinite Causal Order: Introduction

-In this work, we unveil two intriguing phenomena arising from the Q-SWITCH framework in the resource theory of magic states.
 Conventionally, repeatedly applying a completely stabilizer-preserving operation (CSPO) to a stabilizer state fails to transform it into a magic state.
-However, intriguingly, when a stabilizer state is placed in a superposition of passing through two instances of this channel in different orders, the output state can indeed become a magic state.
-On the other hand, in the presence of noise, a magic state can, under specific noise conditions, be transformed into a stabilizer state after traversing through channels.
-Nevertheless, within the Q-SWITCH framework, even if every individual path would destroy the non-stabilizerness of the input state, the superposition of these paths ensures that the output state retains its status as a magic state.
+Intriguingly, however, when a stabilizer state is placed in a superposition of passing through two instances of this channel in different orders, the output state can indeed become a magic state.
+We observed that this phenomenon is common by randomly sampling CSPO channels and giving them into the Q-SWITCH.
+We also introduced an efficiently computable lower bound for its magic resource capacity.
+Besides these, we further explore the impact of the depolarizing noise on the non-stabilizerness of Q-SWITCH.
+In traditional circuits, accumulated noise in each component could degrade the entire process to one that can be simulated classically.
+In the Q-SWITCH framework, however, even if depolarizing noise prevents each individual path from maintaining non-stabilizerness, the superposition of these paths ensures that the output state could remain a magic state.

-The presented two examples in this work serve as exemplars, showcasing the Q-SWITCH's capability to generate and enhance quantum non-stabilizerness.
-Q-SWITCH may emerge as a pivotal instrument in magic state distillation~\cite{Bravyi_2005} which is an essential ingredient of FTQC.
-In turn, the phenomena indicate the potential hardness of the classical simulation of Q-SWITCH, which poses an eager demand for a further elaborated discussion on quantum resource theory adapting to quantum superchannels and indefinite causal order.
+Through these examples, we demonstrate methods based on resource theory to quantitatively analyze the properties of indefinite causal networks.
+These methods better showcase the quantum utility brought by the superposition of paths in different orders compared to classical computing.
+As recent experimental progress with photonic and quantum thermodynamic methods has verified and demonstrated the viability of the Q-SWITCH~\cite{Rubino2017,Yin2023experimental,Guo2020experimental,Nie2022,Goswami2018}, our study enhanced our understanding of its potential to leverage unique quantum computational benefits.
+Furthermore, our findings suggest that indefinite causal networks represent a special resource within quantum resource theory.
+Novel results may be obtained when considering a more general quantum structure compared to traditional sequential networks.